Recording taxes on Bitcoin

 - Bitcoin received as a means of payment

 This refers to anyone accepting BTC as a means of payment for goods or services.
 Similar to using Visa and/or Paypal; you run your business as you did before, you simply offer another way to receive payment.
+Often this is only possible when the business also has a bitcoin bank account from a crypto friendly bank – easier said than done.
+Apply for an account with Harvex.

 - Bitcoin as an investment